Win the burger game by amping up the umami.

 About the MSG.
 Produced commercially since the early 1900s, MSG has gained popularity throughout the world as a flavor enhancer.
 Although never scientifically proven, many believe MSG causes headaches.
 If it bugs you, leave it out because this recipe has many other sources of the savory fifth taste.
 However, I am a believer that when it comes to big messy burgers, more is more.
 If you agree, don't forget the MSG.
 Learn more at our Glossary of Cooking and BBQ Lingo.

-Bacon BBQ Sauce.
-Loosely separate and cook the bacon in a covered pan over low heat until crisp, 5 to 8 minutes.
+2) For the bacon BBQ sauce, begin by cooking the bacon in a covered pan over low heat until crisp, 5 to 8 minutes.
 Remove the bacon with a slotted spoon or tongs and drain on paper towels.
 Discard the grease from the pan and quickly wipe out the pan with paper towels.
 Return the bacon to the pan and pour in the BBQ Sauce.
 Heat the bacon and sauce over low heat, until heated through, about 5 minutes.
 Stir now and then to prevent any sticking.
 Cover the pan and leave the bacon sauce on the stove.

-6) Sear over high heat.
-Put the burgers on the direct heat side to brown them.
+11) Put the burgers on the direct heat side to brown them.
 Leave the lid up so the heat is concentrated on one side of each burger.
-If the fire flares up, move the burger to another spot?flare ups can deposit bad-tasting soot.
+If the fire flares up, move the burger to another spot because flare ups can deposit bad-tasting soot.
 Flip the meat every minute, acting like a human rotisserie, so all the energy is focused on one surface at a time.
 The interior will warm, but not too much.
 Remove the burgers when browned and the interior reaches 5°F below the desired doneness temperature.
 Don't overcook them while waiting for the second side to be perfect.
-If one side is paler than the other, that?s acceptable.
+If one side is paler than the other, that's acceptable.